wellcometrust/nutrition-labels/data/DATA_README.md

 ##### `ResearchFish/`

-ResearchFish fields tagged with whether tech was found or not, descriptions are removed since this data isn't open (if you need this information, the full dataset is in `ResearchFish_originals/`):
+ResearchFish fields tagged with whether tech was found ('code' is the most recent tag of tech), descriptions are removed since this data isn't open (if you need this information, the full dataset is in `ResearchFish_originals/`):
 - `research_fish_manual_edit.csv`

 ##### `expanded_tags/`